syncfusion-content/xamarin.ios-docs/xamarin-ios/SfDataGrid/Column-Types.md

 {% endhighlight %}

+### IsHidden
+SfDatagrid allows you to hide the particular column using [GridColumn.IsHidden](http://help.syncfusion.com/cr/cref_files/xamarin-ios/sfdatagrid/Syncfusion.SfDataGrid.iOS~Syncfusion.SfDataGrid.GridColumn~IsHidden.html) property.
+You can set the IsHidden property as `True` instead of setting column width as `0`.
+The default value of the IsHidden property is `False`.

+The following code example shows you how to set the Hidden property.

+{% highlight c# %}
+dataGrid.Columns.Add(new GridTextColumn() { MappingName = "OrderID", IsHidden = true});
+{% endhighlight %}

 ## GridTextColumn

 GridTextColumn is derived from GridColumn and hence it inherits all the properties of GridColumn.
 Each of the record cells in GridTextColumn displays text based on the `MappingName` which associates the column with a property in the data source.